 By knowing what sprint planning looks like or how the results of a sprint are discussed, the stakeholder gains a better understanding of how the team works.
 As a result, they can deliver more specific and valuable feedback to the team – and that helps all the parties involved!

 3. Invest time in team building; it’s worth it

-We all know that team-building activities are important.
+We all know that team-building activities are important, also outside of agile development.
 But they become crucial when you need to assemble a team for a new project from scratch.
 To make sure that our dedicated teams are ready to take on the challenge of working together, we involve them in informal team building meetings like dinners or company trips.

 4. Set communication standards (especially for remote teams)

 Communication is challenging; there’s no doubt about that.
-And remote communication is even harder.
+And remote communication is even harder during agile development, even if teams meet every day for daily standup meetings.
 It’s easy to miss out on critical details on Slack or during a Skype conference call.